ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 The IAB can use alternative voting processes.
 In order to do that, the IAB chair must announce the alternative voting rules to the IAB.
 This announcement should usually occur at least one week before the voting takes place.
-Per RFC 2850, if more than two voting members of the IAB object to the alternative voting rules, the vote reverts to the Normal Process.
+Per RFC 2850, if more than two voting members of the IAB object to the alternative voting rules prior to the voting period starting, the vote reverts to the Normal Process.

 Unanimous results should be strongly preferred in votes using an alternative process.
 Particularly, if the vote is run on a shortened timeline (such as